CiwPython/Ciw/README.rst

 Ciw is a discrete event simulation library for open queueing networks.
 It’s core features include the capability to simulate networks of queues, multiple customer classes, and implementation of Type I blocking for restricted networks.
-A number of other features are also implemented, including priorities, baulking, schedules, and deadlock detection.

 - `Read the documentation <https://ciw.readthedocs.io>`_